 Bamat is quantitative research methodologist with content background in the sociology of education.
-Bamat has over 8 years of experience conducting education research and evaluation, as well as 3 years of experience as a high school and middle school teacher of Spanish and French.
+Bamat has over eight years of experience conducting education research and evaluation, as well as three years of experience as a high school and middle school teacher of Spanish and French.
 His research and evaluation experience is characterized by work in early childhood education and mathematics instruction for English learners.
 His recent research involves developing and using statistical models to estimate the mean achievement of subpopulations of students when sample size does not permit reliable direct estimation.
 He is particularly interested in using large scale assessment data to identify schools and school systems that are consistently exceeding expectations in supporting the learning and achievement of different subgroups of students, especially underserved and underperforming subgroups.
 Dr. Bamat holds a Ph.D. from Boston College.